rudderlabs/rudder-go-kit/lcs/README.md

 # LCS (Longest Common Subsequence) Similarity Package

 This package provides utilities for calculating string similarity using the Longest Common Subsequence (LCS) algorithm.
-It's designed for comparing error messages and identifying similar errors for deduplication purposes.

-**Key Feature**: By default, this package uses **word-based comparison** rather than character-based comparison, which is more meaningful for error message analysis.
+**Key Feature**: By default, this package uses **word-based comparison** rather than character-based comparison, which is more meaningful for structural comparison.

 ## Features

-- **Word-based LCS similarity calculation** (default) - more meaningful for error messages
+- **Word-based LCS similarity calculation** (default) - more meaningful for structural comparison
 - **Character-based LCS similarity calculation** (optional) - for fine-grained comparison
 - **Case-sensitive and case-insensitive** comparison modes
 - **Configurable length limits** to prevent performance issues